urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/06 Exceptions.md

       // Optional code to run in case we want to target different types of exception } finally {
-      // Optional code to run after the try and catch block, wether an exception happens or not }
+      // Optional code to run after the try and catch block, wether an exception happens or not
+      // It is always executed, unless JVM exits
+    }

 Autoclosable resources
-  Try can also be used to autoclose an object that extends the interface Closeable
+  Try can also be used to autoclose an object that extends the interface Closeable or Autocloseable Try with resource release resources when they are not needed implicitly Try-with-resources resource must either be a variable declaration
+    or an expression denoting a reference to a final or effectively final variable Example
     try (Closable autoClosableElement = new Closable()) {
       // Code that may cause an exception
     } catch (ExceptionType exception) {